Eros/Batlife/README.md

 Pretty simple, reads the file that Linux generates from sys/class/power_supply runs a regex check to get ignore anything that is not needed then just spams the console with the battery life until it's told to stop.

-# Todo

-Add a timer so that it prints every X minutes instead of every second.